 Schroth Method is a three-dimensional technique to treat scoliosis.
 Scoliosis patients present a pathological spinal curvature and asymmetry in muscle strength and mobility.
 The Schroth Method uses various isometric strengthening and stabilization exercises to address those muscles imbalances, prevents the progress of the curvature and in many cases also reduces the spinal curvature.

-The Schorth Method was developed by physical therapist, Katharina Schroth (1894 - 1985).
-In 1920s it was further developed by her daughter Christa Lehnert-Schroth.
-By 1960s, The Schroth Method became the standard non-surgical treatment for scoliosis in Germany.
+The Schroth Method was developed by the physical therapist, Katharina Schroth (1894 - 1985).
+In the 1920s it was further developed by her daughter Christa Lehnert-Schroth.
+By the 1960s, The Schroth Method became the standard non-surgical treatment for scoliosis in Germany.

 After we thoroughly assess and determine the type of scoliosis, we tailor a Schroth scoliosis program that will address that particular type.

 We emphasize educating our clients/patients about their scoliosis and how an intensive Schroth program can help to improve their scoliosis.
-A better understanding of the scoliosis and its treatment approach is crucial to performance home exercises correctly.
+A better understanding of scoliosis and its treatment approach is crucial to perform home exercises correctly.